malcon-pngimr/malcon-dash/README.md

 **Data**

-The input data for this dashboard are from the ODK Central platform that is hosted by Swiss Tropical and Public Health Institute.
+The input data for this dashboard comes from the ODK Central platform that is hosted by Swiss Tropical and Public Health Institute.
 The data and dashboard are refreshed on a daily basis.

 **Packages**